 What a perfect get-away for those who live in the Lower Mainland and don't have a lot of time.
 It's also a good place to wean yourself off the on-going stress of being connected 24/7.
 This can be an addiction and the techniques I teach help with that as well.

 For those who wish to travel with their pets, Rowena's has designated one cabin as pet-friendly.
 Murphy was happy to come along.

 Everything was perfect - the friendliness of the staff, the location, the cabin, the wine and cheese platter, dinner in the restaurant and the breakfast, which was delivered to our door by golf-cart.
 The presentation of the food looked as good as it tasted!

-Sometimes a get-away, even if it's just for 24 hours, is enough to recharge the batteries.
-If you can't get away, do the next best thing - change your scenery by going for a walk, or barring that, get up and move to another room.
+Sometimes a get-away, even if it's just for twenty-four hours, is enough to recharge the batteries.
+If you can't get away, do the next best thing - change your scenery by going for a walk or, barring that, get up and move to another room.
 Remember, it doesn't have to be big to make a difference.
 The key ingredient is appreciation.